The integrated partners setup guide explains how to connect AppsFlyer to your integrated partners enabling attribution recording and postbacks.

 You can check the box/es of integrated partners types to filter results of only these types.
 Press Clear All to clear all previous selections and see all types of integrated partners in the list.

-For SRNs the tracking link tab is empty
+For SRNs the attribution link tab is empty

-Follow the general steps below to setup tracking with the partner.
+Follow the general steps below to setup attribution with the partner.